beril76/Pycaret/README.md

-Using pycaret library for classification of movie profits.
+Using pycaret library for prediction of sucesss of Bollywood Movies.